The-SCRIPT-Group/Hades/README.md

 `FROM_EMAIL` - Email address SendGrid should use as sender

-`DATABASE_URL` - URL to database including credentials - set by default in heroku
+`DATABASE_URL` - URL to MySQL (can change, but need to update requirements accordingly) database including credentials

-To test locally if everything is deployed on heroku

 To export everything in .env to your environment, you can simply run
 ```bash